 Name tags and trackers allow for quick and easy identification of cats that may become lost, which is critical in returning the cats to their proper homes.
 Trackers can provide the animal’s real-time location, significantly increasing the chances of finding the lost pet.
 If cats are allowed to roam freely outside, then there is always a chance that they get lost.
 And using name tags and trackers can help ensure their safety.

 Below are just a few popular trackers available for cats.

-Even though van life requires you to be constantly traveling and moving, it’s important to take control of your cat’s routine, just like at home.
+Even though van life requires constant traveling and moving, taking control of your cat’s routine is essential, just like at home.
 You decide your cat’s meal time, outdoor time, and sleep time.

 If you don’t, they’ll decide for you!